Generic Vanishing, 1-forms, and Topology of Albanese Maps: Introduction

 \subsection{Convention}

-In this paper, all complex of sheaves and perverse sheaves are defined with complex coefficients.
+In this paper, all complex of sheaves and perverse sheaves are defined with complex coefficients except in \S \ref{sec:perverse} and \ref{sec:SY22}.
 All the varieties are complex quasi-projective varieties.
 Unless specified otherwise by 1-forms on a smooth projective variety, we mean global holomorphic 1-forms.